pravn20sr/classifier_comparison/README.md

-## UC Berkeley Module17 Comparing Classifiers By Kelly Lieu
+## UC Berkeley Module17 Comparing Classifiers
  OVERVIEW---
  In this practical application, our goal is to compare the performance of the classifiers we encountered in our class such as, K Nearest Neighbor (KNN), Logistic Regression, Decision Trees, and Support Vector Machines (SVM).
 We will utilize a dataset related to marketing bank products over the telephone.